chrisco23/21deltaengineers.com/wp-content/plugins/all-in-one-seo-pack/readme.txt

 AIOSEO comes with built-in smart SEO schema markup feature to help you get more traffic through SEO rich snippets, Google featured snippets, breadcrumb site links in SEO, and image SEO search results.

+We also include an easy to use Schema Generator to output tons of custom schema for events, job postings, recipes, how-tos, software applications, products and so much more!

 > The best SEO plugin.
 All in One SEO is the best SEO Plugin.
 I personally find it better than Yoast.
 This plugin offers so much freedom in configuration.<br>
 > hanapupu